PRS rent levels

 Long term trends in rents - FRS

-The chart above shows that long term rental increases across the entire PRS are modest.
-This data is (i) median rents and (ii) based on survey data from tenants, many of whom do not face annual rent increases
+The chart above shows long term rental increases across a ten year period.
+When annualised, the data highlights that the decade upto 2022/23 have been typified by modest rent increases across the PRS.
+Note that this data is (i) median rents and (ii) based on survey data from tenants, many of whom at this moment in time did not face annual rent increases

-• In England median rents over the period since 2011/12 have grown by just under 2% per year.
+• In England median rents over the period since 2013/14 grew by just over 3% per year.

-• In Scotland & Wales annual rent increases are barely above zero - these are money rents and so not adjusted for inflation.
+• In Scotland annual rental growth was barely above zero in this decade - note that these are money rents at current prices and so not adjusted for inflation.

 Chart 4: A comparison of rental growth measures